Skip to main content

 Scanning Electron Microscopy

-Scanning electron microscopy enables imaging of a surface using an electron beam.
+Scanning electron microscopy creates images of a surface using an electron beam.

-Whilst all reasonable effort is taken to ensure the accuracy of the data we provide using calibration standards, databases and the experience of its qualified staff, the laboratories are not independently certified, and the University does not accept any responsibility for how clients use the data provided.
+All reasonable effort is taken to ensure the accuracy of the data we provide using calibration standards, but databases, the laboratories, and staff experience are not independently certified.
+The University does not accept any responsibility for how clients use the data provided.

 Our services

-Scanning electron microscopy (SEM) enables analysis of the surface of a sample using an electron beam.
-The electron beam interacts with the surface of the sample and a number of signals are emitted from the sample.
-By using a variety of detectors located in the main chamber of the microscope these signals can be captured and topographic images, atomic-number (Z) contrast images and elemental composition information can be obtained from the specimen.
+Scanning electron microscopy (SEM) enables analysis of the surface of a sample, using an electron beam.
+The electron beam interacts with the surface of the sample and signals are emitted from the sample.
+By using a variety of detectors located in the main chamber of the microscope, these signals can be captured.
+Topographic images, atomic-number (Z) contrast images and information on elemental composition can be obtained from the specimen.

 Our equipment includes a Jeol JSM-5610LV that contains: